page_title_detailed

 Fertility and family planning

 Ask your doctor about your specific concerns.
-If your doctor doesn’t respond well, or doesn’t provide the information you need, seek a second opinion to find another provider with whom you’re more comfortable.
-It’s important to talk to your doctor about fertility issues early on, so that you can look into fertility preservation options, such as freezing eggs or embryos.
+If your doctor doesn’t respond well, or doesn’t provide the information you need, seek a second opinion to find another doctor with whom you’re more comfortable.

 related_resources_article_carousel